bcgov/citz-imb-fsd-DQ/README.md

     1. Where `<X>` represents the next number of day that hasn't yet been created
     2. Where `<brief-description>` represents a 2-5 word description of the problem
 3. Update the `overview.md` to hold the new problem information
-4. Update the `input.txt` to hold the new problem's input
+4. Add a `input.txt` file to hold the new problem's input
+    - Note: This file should NOT be added to the public repository.
 5. Update this README with information on the new problem
+6. Templates for easily reading in `input.txt` have been added to the `template-day` for Python and JavaScript.